What is a Trust Bank?

 Trust Banks in Japan

-Japan’s trust banks are financial institutions that combine banking/financing services with investment-related services such as asset management and miscellaneous services, including custody, pension plan design and management, real estate brokerage, and appraisal services for both corporate and individual banking clients.
+Many countries have trust banks or offer trust banking services, but Japan has one of the largest and most well-established trust banking industries in the world.
+Japan’s trust banks are financial institutions that combine banking/financing services with investment-related services such as asset management and miscellaneous services, including pension plan design and management, real estate brokerage, and appraisal services for both corporate and individual banking clients.

 Trust banks in Japan were separated from bank trust departments during the early 1960s to bridge the gap between banks and securities firms.
 Currently, Mitsubishi UFJ Trust and Banking (MUTB) is one of the country’s largest trust banks with $370bn in assets under management.